piyushm08/crash-model/README.md

 	$ docker build --tag datafordemocracy/crash-model:[tag] .

 Once you have the image, you can run it in a container.
 The project folder (/app) is intentionally empty within the image, so you'll also need the project repo from GitHub available on your local machine.
-To do this run:
+To do this, clone the project from github, cd into it and run:

-	$ docker run -d -p 8080:8080 --name bcm.local -v /local/path/to/project_repo:/app datafordemocracy/crash-model:[tag]
+	$ docker run -d -p 8080:8080 --name bcm.local -v `pwd`:/app datafordemocracy/crash-model:[tag]

 The arguments to this command perform the following:

 1. -d detaches the container and runs it in the background (gives you your shell back)
 2. -p 8080:8080 maps port 8080 from the container to 8080 on your local machine (required if you want to view the visualization via browser)
 3. --name bcm.local names the container 'bcm.local' (or whatever value you specify)
-4. -v /local/path/to/project_repo:/app mounts your local machine's copy of the project repo into /app in the container.
+4. -v `pwd`:/app mounts your local machine's copy of the project repo into /app in the container.

 Once you have a running container, you can get a shell on it to run the pipeline, test scripts etc. by running: